ambernettech/chefdk-fundamentals/scene_07.md

 25
 -

-Ohai is a tool that detect and captures attributes about our system.
-Attributes like the ones we spent our time capturing.
+Ohai is a tool that detects and captures attributes about our system.
+Attributes like the ones we spent our time capturing already.

 -
 26